manan-gupta27/manan-gupta27/README.md

-- 🔭 Doing Computer Science Engineering at Chitkara University and learning java & web development.
+- 🔭 Doing Computer Science Engineering at Chitkara University and Full Stack.
 - 💬 Ask me about java
 - 📫 How to reach me: manangupta8877@gmail.com
 - ⚡ New projects coming soon....